robertm4a/CTF-Solves/PatriotCTF-2024/sixfeetunder/README.md

 ## Conclusion:

-Whilst this definitely was not my proudest solve considering AI did 99% of the leg work, the do say use all the tools availible to you.
+Whilst this definitely was not my proudest solve considering AI did 99% of the leg work, the do say use all the tools available to you.

 Flag: `PCTF{markclark}`